makersacademy/bowling-challenge/README.md

 On node, require ScoreCard class (`const ScoreCard = require('./scoreCard.js'`).

-Create a new scorecard with `new ScoreCard` and call `includingRollReuslt(pinsKnocked)` class method with the number of pins knocked down for each roll.
+Create a new scorecard with `new ScoreCard` and call `includingRollResult(pinsKnocked)` class method with the number of pins knocked down for each roll.
 Score is printed on the screen after each frame.

 Running tests: